gnunn1/modernize-apps-jboss/docs/cdk-docs/md/03-mono-to-micro-part-1.md

 The `check()` method exposes an HTTP GET endpoint which will return the status of the service.
 The logic of this check does a simple query to the underlying database to ensure the connection to it is stable and available.
-The method is also annotated with WildFly Swarm's `@Health` annotation, which directs WildFly Swarm to expose this endpoint as a health check at `/health`.
+The method is also annotated with Thorntail (ex-WildFly Swarm)'s `@Health` annotation, which directs Thorntail (ex-WildFly Swarm) to expose this endpoint as a health check at `/health`.

 With our new health check in place, we'll need to build and deploy the updated application in the next step.